Filipzero/Transmission-Models-in-Networks-and-Their-Differences/README.md

 5. **Conclusion**

    The analysis underscores that network-based epidemic simulations bridge the gap between theoretical modeling and real-world complexity.
-   They demonstrate that even identical epidemiological parameters can yield dramatically different outcomes depending on network structure and stochastic interactions — reinforcing the importance of topology-aware modeling in epidemiological research.
+   They demonstrate that even identical epidemiological parameters can yield dramatically different outcomes depending on network structure and stochastic interactions, reinforcing the importance of topology-aware modeling in epidemiological research.